mc0239/logm/README.md

 // you can specify any int as a log level logger.Log(41, "Some higher log level")

+// as of version 0.2.0, you can pass format string with arguments as well logger.Info("Formatting an int: %d", 41)
 ```

 Disable logging up to a certain level: